 The tips given above will help an aspirant preparing for the competitive exams to analyse how time can be saved while answering any question.
 It must also be noted that the more a candidate practises, the more confident he/she shall become in the process.

 To know the syllabus for the various Government exams, candidates can check the below-mentioned links:

 Sample Questions for Cloze Test

-With the current state of competition in the various Government sector examinations, be it Banks Exams, SSC, RRB or Insurance, the level of exam has increased and it has become important that a candidate practises more and more in order to qualify the exam.
+With the current state of competition in the various Government sector examinations, be it Banks Exams, SSC, RRB or Insurance, the level of the exam has increased and it has become vital that a candidate practise more and more, in order to qualify the exam.

-Given below is a sample question for cloze test which shall enable you to understand the topic well and also to analyze how the questions may be asked under this topic.
+Given below is a sample question for a cloze test, which shall enable you to understand the topic well and also to analyze the pattern of the questions appearing under this topic.

 Question: Read the passage given below and fill in the blanks with the suitable option:

 Earth, our home, is the third planet from the sun.
 It’s the only _________ (a) known to have an atmosphere containing free oxygen, oceans of water on its surface and, of course, life.